NivNahman/AdvancedProgramming2_ex2/README.md

 # AdvancedProgramming2_ex2
-# Advanced2_ex1

-First assignment of Advanced Programming 2 course at BIU.<br>
+Second assignment of Advanced Programming 2 course at BIU.<br>

 Static List data (Users You Can Connect with):